Integralist/integralist.co.uk/content/pages/resume.md

 ### 📟 Reliability & Operational Excellence

-I've consistently improved the operational health of the teams I work with.
-I've authored on-call processes, defined SLIs/SLOs/SLAs, built monitoring alarm suites, written disaster recovery plans, and created runbooks.
-At BuzzFeed I led a cost-reduction initiative across hundreds of microservices that saved ~$40k in metric costs, and separately built tooling that identified unused metrics across all services, dashboards, and monitors so teams could efficiently clean up.
+I've always cared a lot about making sure on-call doesn't suck.
+Over the years I've written plenty of runbooks, set up SLOs and alerting, and put together disaster recovery plans that people can actually follow when things catch fire.
+At BuzzFeed, I ran an initiative across hundreds of microservices that cut ~$40k in metric costs, and wrote a tool to spot unused metrics so teams could tidy them up without guessing.

-I implemented graceful shutdown logic in shared Go and Python web server libraries to prevent data loss during deploys, built smoke-testing services to de-risk CDN migrations, developed bots to automatically track partner maintenance windows so on-call engineers weren't caught off-guard, and designed multi-cloud round-robin solutions for high-availability static asset delivery.
-I also built an operations Slackbot in Go that let anyone in the company manage incidents and access runbooks directly from Slack.
+I added graceful shutdown logic in shared Go and Python web server libraries to prevent dropped requests during deploys, built smoke-testing tools to de-risk CDN migrations, created bots to track partner maintenance windows so on-call engineers weren't caught off-guard, and set up multi-cloud round-robin delivery for static assets.
+I also built an operations Slackbot in Go that let anyone in the company manage incidents and pull up runbooks directly from Slack.

-At Fastly, I built end-to-end monitoring pipelines from scratch.
-For certificate expiry, I delivered the entire observability stack: Go binaries, scheduled Kubernetes jobs, reusable notification packages, metrics, dashboards, alerts, and operational runbooks.
-I introduced stalled-consumer alerts on message pipelines and alerting for authentication and protocol failures missed by synthetic checks.
-I redesigned service boot sequences to ensure database or cache outages do not block deployments, adding backoff retries and dependency health reporting.
-Additionally, I partnered with platform and storage teams to right-size resource allocations across three services and continuously refined on-call documentation based on rotation retrospectives.
+At Fastly, I built end-to-end monitoring for our certificate services from the ground up: Go binaries, scheduled Kubernetes jobs, Slack and email alerts, Grafana dashboards, and step-by-step runbooks.
+I added alerts for stalled message consumers and caught auth and protocol errors that standard synthetic tests completely missed.
+I also reworked service boot sequences with backoff retries so a flaky database or cache wouldn't block a deploy, and partnered with storage teams to right-size resource requests across three services.

 ### 🤖 AI-Assisted Engineering